 Scattered information silos

-HR documents are often scattered across platforms – email attachments, spreadsheets, PDFs, outdated intranet pages, Slack threads.
+HR documents are often scattered across platforms: email attachments, spreadsheets, PDFs, outdated intranet pages, Slack threads.
 Employees don’t know where to look, and HR ends up answering the same questions repeatedly.

 “Where can I find the latest leave policy?”
+“Who do I talk to about maternity benefits?”

 Inconsistent and outdated information